-Each Share Class which has either "Hedged" or "H" in its name is referred to herein as a "Hedged Share Class".
+Each Share Class which has either "Hedged" or "H" in its name is referred to herein as the "Hedged Share Classes".

 Foreign exchange hedging will be utilised for the benefit of the Hedged Share Classes and its cost and related liabilities and/or benefits shall accrue solely to the relevant Classes of Shares.
-In the case of the Hedged Share Classes, the Investment Manager (or its delegate) will seek to hedge the relevant Class Currency against any investments held in the Sub-Fund which are denominated in a currency other than the Class Currency.
-This is to ensure that Shareholders in the Hedged Share Classes receive a return in the relevant Class Currency which is not materially affected by changes between the value of the relevant Class Currency and the currency or currencies in which the assets of the Sub-Fund are denominated, although there is no guarantee that the Investment Manager (or its delegate) will be successful in this regard.
+The Investment Manager (or its delegate) will hedge the foreign currency exposure of Hedged Share Classes denominated in a currency other than the Base Currency of the Sub-Fund so that Shareholders in each Hedged Share Class receive a return in the currency of that Hedged Share Class substantially in line with the investment objective of the Sub-Fund, although there is no guarantee that the Investment Manager (or its delegate) will be successful in this regard.

-It may not be practical or efficient to hedge the foreign currency exposure of a Class exactly to the currency or currencies in which all the assets of the Sub-Fund are denominated.
-Accordingly, in devising and implementing its hedging strategy, the Investment Manager (or its delegate) may hedge the foreign currency exposure of the Shares to the major currencies in which the assets of the Sub-Fund are, or are expected to be, denominated.
-In determining the major currencies against which the foreign currency exposure of the relevant Class should be hedged, the Investment Manager (or its delegate) may have regard to any index which is expected to closely correspond to the assets of the Sub-Fund.
+Shareholders of the Sub-Fund will still be exposed to fluctuations in foreign exchange rates as the Investment Manager (or its delegate) does not hedge against currency fluctuations at a portfolio level.
 As foreign exchange hedging will be utilised solely for the benefit of Hedged Share Classes, transactions will be clearly attributable to the relevant Hedged Share Classes and its costs and related liabilities and/or benefits will be for the account of the relevant Hedged Share Classes only.
-While Hedged Share Classes will hedge an investor's currency exposure from a decline in the value of the currencies in which the investments of the Sub-Fund are denominated against the Class Currency of the Hedged Share Classes, investors in Hedged Share Classes will not generally benefit when the Class Currency of the relevant Hedged Share Class appreciates against the currencies in which the investments of the Sub-Fund are denominated.
-A Class may not be leveraged due to the use of such techniques and instruments, but, subject to the below and notwithstanding the limit included in the Prospectus, over-hedged or under-hedged positions may arise due to factors outside the control of the Sub-Fund, including but not limited to market movements.
-Any such over-hedging or under-hedging will be temporary in nature.
-Subject to the below, hedging up to, but not exceeding 105% of the Net Asset Value attributable to the relevant Class, is permitted.
+While Hedged Share Classes will hedge an investor's currency exposure from a decline in the value of the Class Currency of the Hedged Share Classes against the Base Currency, investors in Hedged Share

+Classes will not generally benefit when the Class Currency of the relevant Hedged Share Class appreciates against the Base Currency.
+A Hedged Share Class may not be leveraged as a result of the use of such techniques and instruments, but, subject to the below, hedging up to, but not exceeding 105% of the Net Asset Value attributable to the relevant Class, is permitted.
 The Investment Manager (or its delegate) will monitor hedging on at least a weekly basis to ensure that over-hedged positions do not exceed this limit and will ensure that any over-hedged positions are rectified without delay, and that under-hedged positions do not fall short of 95% of the portion of the Net Asset Value of the relevant Class which is to be hedged and are not carried forward from month to month.
 The Investment Manager (or its delegate) will ensure that positions materially in excess of 100% of the Net Asset Value attributable to the relevant Class will not be carried forward from month to month.
+While not the intention, over-hedged or under-hedged positions may arise due to factors outside the control of the Sub-Fund.
 Foreign exchange hedging will not be used for speculative purposes.
 Purchasers of a Hedged Share Class should note that there are various risks associated with foreign exchange hedging strategies.
 Please see "SPECIAL CONSIDERATIONS AND RISK FACTORS - SHARE CURRENCY DESIGNATION RISK" and "SPECIAL CONSIDERATIONS AND RISK FACTORS - FOREIGN EXCHANGE RISK" in the Prospectus for a description of the risks associated with hedging the foreign currency exposure of the Hedged Share Classes.